 What is treatment for trauma and PTSD like?

 Effective treatment for trauma and PTSD will allow for integration of the traumatic feelings and memories in a safe and supportive environment at a pace that is comfortable for the client.
 You do not have to re-experience or re-live the trauma, as current research supports that this can be counter-productive for treatment.

-Using methods from cognitive, experiential, humanistic, and psycho-dynamic perspectives, we can integrate the traumatic memories and feelings into your “normal” memory so they no longer hold the “emotional charge” they once did.
+Using methods from somatic, cognitive, experiential, humanistic, and psycho-dynamic perspectives, we can integrate the traumatic memories and feelings into your “normal” memory so they no longer hold the “emotional charge” they once did.
 EMDR and Rapid Resolution Therapy are both especially powerful at integrating the memories and helping a person to process through the traumatic material.
 Successful treatment will result in the person no longer reliving the images, sounds, and feelings associated with the traumatic event.
 Although this is not a magical process that happens overnight, active participation, open-ness, and dedication to the therapy process will help the symptoms of traumatic stress subside.
 I also may use hypnosis and mindfulness techniques to enhance the therapeutic results, but these methods are used as needed or when appropriate and are certainly not required to achieve positive results.